 When to start tutoring for 11 plus?

-When should you start your 11 Plus 2019 entry and 11+ preparation?
+So, when should you start your 11 Plus prep for 11 plus 2019 entry?
 How much 11 Plus practice does your child need?

 Generally speaking, we advise no more than 12 months of tuition for the Eleven Plus.
 So, starting at the beginning of Year 5 is probably a good time.
 At the very latest January of year 5 for exams taking place in September of year 6.